 Singer-songwriter, Michael, picked up the guitar while growing up in Saudi Arabia listening to Rick Dees Top 40 international radio hits.
 As a teen, he was interviewed by CNN's Chief International Correspondent, Christiane Amanpour for a piece on Western music in the Middle East.
 After leaving Saudi Arabia, Michael gained traction in the music scene in Toronto, Canada while going to recording arts school and performing original music.
 As an audio engineer, he's produced his music independently and is now sharing his sound with the full band on the Central Coast.

-Their seventh studio album “We’re Going to Dream” is scheduled to be released later this year!
+Their seventh studio album “We’re Going to Dream” is scheduled to be released on January 4th, 2019!